rapidpro/chpro-microsite/docs/local_install.md

 # Local Installation

-This is a guide to get the application running locally for development.

 ## Notes

+This guide is for installing the application for local development.

+To deploy the application for production, follow ...(ToDo)

 ### Make sure you have the correct python version